 Government debt consolidation programs are an excellent option for many people, but not necessarily for everyone.
 When you’re having difficulty making student loan payments, there are many options available to you, and it’s helpful to talk to a debt counselor who can walk you through different strategies for reducing your debt.

 American Consumer Credit Counseling (ACCC) is a nonprofit debt counseling agency providing free credit counseling and low-cost services to consumers nationwide.
-Our certified and highly trained counselors can explain all the ins and outs of government debt consolidation programs, and help you decide which one (if any) is right for you.
+Our certified and highly trained counselors can explain all the ins and outs of government debt consolidation programs, and help you decide which one is right for you.

 At ACCC, our counselors help you to understand all the options available to you for paying your student loans or managing additional debt.
 We often recommend a debt management program as a highly effective alternative to government debt consolidation programs, and for people seeking debt consolidation with bad credit.
 Under a debt consolidation program, consumers consolidate monthly payments instead of debts, and our team works with their creditors to seek reductions in finance charges and late fees, and to re-age accounts, helping to reduce the total amount owed.

 Further, we offer a wealth of information about money management and credit counseling online.
-These materials are free of charge and can help consumers to budget more efficiently and learn more about how to reach their financial goals.
+These materials are free of charge and can help consumers budget more efficiently and learn more about how to reach their financial goals.

-Learn more about government debt consolidation programs at ACCC.
+Learn more about debt management plans at ACCC.